-Prof. Senan Abdelqader is a practicing architect and urban planner, founder and owner of Senan Architects (SA), which he established in 1995 in Herzeliya, in Jerusalem in 2004, and in 2014 in Tel Aviv-Jaffa.
+Professor Senan Abdelqader is a practicing architect and urban planner, founder and owner of Senan Architects (SA), which he established in 1995 in Herzeliya, in Jerusalem in 2004, and in 2015 in Tel Aviv-Jaffa.

-During his practice in SA, Senan started teaching at Tel-Aviv University in 1998; he then founded the “in-formal” research unit in Bezalel Academy of Arts and Design in 2006, giving the possibility to architecture students to critically experiment a space where formality and informality are tangled.
-In the year 2011, he was invited as a guest professor to the Dessau Institution of Architecture (DIA) in Germany, where he taught Informal Urbanism for graduate students.
+During his practice in SA, Abdelqader started teaching at Tel-Aviv University in 1998; he then founded the in+Formal Research Unit at Bezalel Academy of Arts and Design in 2006, giving the possibility to architecture students to critically engage the entanglement of formality and informality.
+In the year 2011, he became a visiting lecturer at the Dessau Institution of Architecture (DIA) in Germany, where he taught Informal Urbanism for graduate students.

-In 2018 he established the Institute for the Study of Arab Culture in Visual Arts, Design and Architecture at the Bezalel Academy of Arts and Design.
+In 2018 he established the Institute for the Study of Arab Culture in Arts, Design and Architecture.

 2019